+Now that you are aware of the importance of high audio quality, let us teach you how to increase it in Adobe Audition.
 This is perhaps the most important step of the entire workflow.
 Luckily, nothing could be easier.
 First, you need your “room tone” for that.
 A room tone is a ‘natural’ sound of your room or location.
 Don’t confuse it with complete silence though, the room tone is a mixture of low-volume sounds, that take place within your environment and make up the background noise.

 You might not necessarily hear all of these sounds, but your microphone does pick them up.
 Examples include noise coming from computer fans, air conditioning, or power sockets.

 In order to improve audio quality, all you have to do is to record 5-10 seconds of silence – that will be your basis for noise elimination.
 If you forgot to do so deliberately – don’t worry, you probably have pauses where you don’t talk, we can also use those smaller samples.